joseluis-max/holbertonschool-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 # Python ORM

 - **Why Python programming is awesome**

+    As a general-purpose language, Python is the single language that you may ever need for developing just about anything.

+    It can be used for the programming of the front end (client side) with which users interact and back end (server side) database of your website.
+It can be used for numerical and data analysis for scientific study and research.
+It can be used to develop artificial intelligence.
+It can be used to develop both online and offline applications from productivity tools, games and other type of app you can think off.
 - **How to connect to a MySQL database from a Python script**

 ```python